Asalamu’alaykum wa rahmatullahi wa barakatu ladies,

 The morning basket might be filled with books you don’t end up reading and so the guilt kicks in.

-Because the same way that buying to much cutlery clogs up your kitchen cupboard, the same way too much curricula can clog up your childs education.
+Because the same way that buying too much cutlery clogs up your kitchen cupboard, the same way too much curricula can clog up your child’s education.

 Being mindful of the choices we make in our homeschool goes beyond being mindful of what we add to our Amazon cart.
 It can transform our entire homeschool experience insha’Allah.

 Before I leave you if you’re ready to break the cycle of being a burnt-out homeschool mother, join me on the upcoming eight-week course where we will practically make changes to YOUR homeschool from week ONE.
 We’ve had new homeschool mothers, as well as seasoned homeschoolers, take the course and it has transformed their homeschool allahuma barik.